 2. Twitter Sentiment Analysis Tutorial: Clean thousands of tweets and use them to predict whether a customer is happy or not.

-3. COVID19 Data Visualization Using Python: Visualize the global spread of COVID-19 using Python, Plotly, and a real dataset.
+3. COVID19 Data Visualization Using Python: Visualize the global spread of COVID-19 using Python, Plotly, and a real data set.

 Another great way to build some portfolio-ready projects is through a project-based online course.
 By completing the Google Data Analytics Professional Certificate on Coursera, you can complete hands-on projects and a case study to share with potential employers.
-Get started with a seven-day free trial.